wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

    1. A <a href="#DotFiles">base dotfiles repository</a> as the basis for customizations (git clone)
    1. Keyboard shortcuts and utilities so you can type a few characters instead of long commands
+   1. <a href="#Fonts">Fonts</a> and templates that are easier on your eyes.
+   1. Web browser plug-ins to optionally set dark mode

+   1. "ansible-vault" to keep secrets for Ansible
+   1. "vault" (from Hashicorp) client to manage secrets on Vault Server
+   1. "git-secrets" as git sub-commands to scan for presence of secrets in Python code.
+   1. "Pylint" and "Flake8" linter and "Bandit" security scanner for Python code

    1. "hub" utility to perform actions on GitHub.com from the command line
    1. "jq" utility to parse JSON within Command Line programs within the Terminal
    1. "curl" and/or "wget" utilities to process REST API on the command line (like on Linux)
    1. "Insomnia" REST API GUI client

-   1. "ansible-vault" to keep secrets for Ansible
-   1. "vault" (from Hashicorp) client to manage secrets on Vault Server
-   1. "Pylint" and "Flake8" linter and "Bandit" security scanner for Python code

-   1. <a href="#Fonts">Fonts</a> and templates that are easier on your eyes.
-   1. Web browser plug-ins to optionally set dark mode

       These have implications for editing the `.gitconfig` file</a>: